-In order to achieve this, one batch of the 0.5ppm solution should be put into a refrigerator and the other two solutions should be put into a water bath at 25°C.

-Once all three solutions are at a stable temperature, calibration can begin.
+In order to achieve this, one batch of the 0.5ppm solution should be put into a refrigerator and the other two solutions should be put into a water bath at 25°C. Once all three solutions are at a stable temperature, calibration can begin.

 During three-point calibration, the Aquaprobe® and Aquameter® must remain switched on.
 If the Aquameter® is switched off between points, the calibration process will be aborted and must be re-started from point 1.
-The Aquaprobe's sleeve and wiper should also be removed in order to reduce the Probe's thermal mass.
+The Aquaprobe's sleeve should also be removed in order to reduce the Probe's thermal mass.
 To calibrate the ISE electrode follow these steps:

-- 1. Remove the Probe Sleeve and the Wiper (see section 12.1).
+- 1. Remove the Probe Sleeve.
 Remove the storage cap from the pH electrode, wash the Probe in distilled water, dry the probe thoroughly then gently lower the Probe in to the warm 0.5ppm solution. - 2.
-Switch the Aquameter® on and stir the probe until the temperature and F readings are completely stable.
+Switch the Aquameter® on and leave until the temperature and F readings are completely stable.
 A minimum of five minutes is recommended. - 3.
 Ensure the temperature of the solution is between 20°C and 40°C (68°F 104°F). - 4.
 Press the MENU key then select Calibration.
 The following screen will be displayed.